MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager-2012R2.md

 ## Deploy the Office 365 ProPlus application in Configuration Manager
 <a name="BKMK_Deploy"> </a>

-After the files for the Office 365 ProPlus application are copied to the appropriate distribution points, the next step is to [deploy the application](https://go.microsoft.com/fwlink/p/?LinkId=535036).
+After the files for the Microsoft 365 Apps application are copied to the appropriate distribution points, the next step is to [deploy the application](https://go.microsoft.com/fwlink/p/?LinkId=535036).
 When you deploy the application, you specify which computers or users get the application and when.

  **To deploy the application**

 1. In the Configuration Manager console, choose **Software Library** > **Application Management** > **Applications**.

-2. Select the Office 365 ProPlus application, and then on the **Home** tab, in the **Deployment** group, choose **Deploy**.
+2. Select the Microsoft 365 Apps application, and then on the **Home** tab, in the **Deployment** group, choose **Deploy**.

-3. On the **General** page of the Deploy Software Wizard, choose **Browse** for the **Collection** box, and then select which computers or users that you want to deploy Office 365 ProPlus to.
+3. On the **General** page of the Deploy Software Wizard, choose **Browse** for the **Collection** box, and then select which computers or users that you want to deploy Microsoft 365 Apps to.
 After you've made your selection, choose **OK**, and then choose **Next**.

 4. On the **Content** page, choose **Next** because we've already specified the distribution points for the application.